Time is running out in Yemen, and we urgently need YOUR help to send more food today.

 Chicken soup with homegrown vegetables

 Cristina Martinez Perez (top left) and her family enjoy a meal of chicken soup that she made.
 As part of a Resilience and Climate Change Program, the U.N.
 World Food Programme provides agricultural training in Cristina’s community on topics like soil conservation and irrigation.
-Families now have access to a wider range of foods—tomatoes, sweet peppers, eggplant, green beans, pipián, squash and coriander—and can earn money by selling the surplus.
+Families now have access to a wider range of foods—like tomatoes, sweet peppers, eggplant, green beans and squash—and can earn money by selling the surplus.
 Participants receive vouchers from the U.N.
 World Food Programme for their participation in the program, which they redeem for cash at local banks and use to purchase food for their families.
 Chicken soup is a rare site on Cristina’s table.
 She only makes it when she receives her U.N.
 World Food Programme voucher, as she cannot afford the ingredients without it.

 Rice and lentil porridge—a comfort food

-Hanufa is preparing a lunch of rice and lentils.
+Hanufa is preparing a hot lunch of khichuri: a kind of rice and lentil porridge.
 She and her family are part of the hundreds of thousands who fled from violence in Myanmar to seek safety in Bangladesh.
-WFP has been providing these refugees with high-energy biscuits and has been supplying rice to community kitchens, where people can get a hot meal of khichuri: a kind of rice and lentil porridge.
+WFP has been providing these refugees with high-energy biscuits and has been supplying rice to community kitchens, where people can get a warm bowl of comforting khichuri.
 Food distributions, even simple ones such as these, provide solace to people arriving at the overcrowded camps – hungry and desperate – looking for somewhere to take shelter and rest.
 Most arrive nutritionally deprived, having been cut off from a normal flow of food for more than a month.

 Sharing a meal of sorghum